awkena/panGenomeBreedr/docs/reference/calc_af.md

-# Compute allele frequencies for a VCF genotype matrix (variant x samples).
-Chromosome and position may be included in the data.
+# Compute allele frequencies for a genotype matrix (local)

-Compute allele frequencies for a VCF genotype matrix (variant x samples).
-Chromosome and position may be included in the data.
+Calculates the reference (REF) and alternate (ALT) allele frequencies for an extracted wide matrix or data frame of variants by samples.
+Converts standard VCF genotype strings (e.g., "0/0", "0\|1", "1\|1")
+into numerical alternate allele dosages (0, 1, 2) to perform population-level frequency calculations.

 ## Usage